yi213-robotic/yi213-robotic.github.io/_pages/about.md

 Hello!
 I am Yi Wang, a PhD student in robotics at the University of New Hampshire (UNH).

+I am an extremely self-motivated researcher with a strong focus on developing state-of-the-art algorithms in robot motion planning.
+My work explores open questions in motion planning, with a particular interest in bidirectional heuristic search.

-My research focuses on algorithmic robot motion planning for kinodynamic system, bidirectional heuristic search, and optimal control.
+My research centers on algorithmic robot motion planning for kinodynamic system, bidirectional heuristic search, and optimal controllers.
+I’m passionate about pushing the boundaries of autonomous systems by bridging theoretical insights with real-world applications.

 I am currently collaborating with Professor [Oren Salzman](https://orensalzman.com/) and [Dr. Eyal Weiss](https://sites.google.com/view/eyal-weiss) at [Technion](https://www.technion.ac.il/en/) to optimize the interplay between sampling-based motion planning and bidirectional heuristic search—a framework that significantly improves solution-finding efficiency in high-dimensional continuous state spaces.